-A rise in cases of financial abuse prove that seniors in all stages of frailty must implement appropriate safeguards against seemingly trustworthy family members or friends.
+A rise in cases of financial abuse proves that seniors in all stages of frailty must implement appropriate safeguards against seemingly trustworthy family members or friends.
 It’s becoming a growing national issue.

 Financial exploitation of the elderly can stem from a person who holds an enduring power of attorney (EPA) misusing the power entrusted in them.
 An enduring power of attorney is a legal document enabling you to appoint a person or agency to act on your behalf, particularly when you can no longer make decisions yourself.
 As your vulnerability increases — whether from age, illness or manipulation by supposed loved ones — so, too, does the need for a trusted attorney.